 Mr. Blohm holds a Bachelor of Science in Manufacturing Engineering from Utah State University and is a registered professional engineer.

 Mr. Dame brings 29 years of operating, consulting and investing experience to Sorenson Capital.
 His operating career included functional leadership roles in sales, marketing, R&D and services.
 This led to numerous P&L executive positions ranging from small $20 million entities to large billion dollar entities.

 Mr. Dame’s consulting career spanned 5 years where he co-founded a multi-million dollar Strategy Consulting business which was eventually merged into the IBM Consulting Group.
 As a Principal in the firm he applied management consulting and information engineering disciplines to uncover the root causes of strategic business issues and develop solutions integrating the right people, processes and Information Technology (IT).
 Clients spanned the Health, Manufacturing and Energy industries.

 His investing career has spanned 12 years.
 He was a Partner with KPP a $700 million private investment group focused on the manufacturing, distribution and service industries.
 While at KPP he also provided operational support to portfolio companies to help them improve business performance.
 Additionally, Mr. Dame was a Managing Director at KVP, a technology growth equity fund with $175 million under management, where he focused on software investments.
 Most recently, and just prior to joining Sorenson Capital, Mr. Dame worked as a Managing Director at Huntsman Gay Global Capital, focusing on operational portfolio support and growth equity investments.

-Mr. Lewis graduated cum laude from Brigham Young University with a B.S. in Economics and minors in Strategy and Political Science.
+Eric graduated cum laude from Brigham Young University with a B.S. in Exercise Science and minors in Business Management and Mathematics.Nabil ManjiAssociate

-Mr. Davis graduated with a B.S. in Accounting from Brigham Young University.
-He is fluent in Korean.
+Stephen graduated with a B.S. in Finance from Brigham Young University.
+He is fluent in Spanish.